TZer0/tzer0.github.io/discord.md

 ## Useful bots

 - [Carl Bot](https://carl.gg/) - Has custom commands and a way to set up react roles.
 The react roles are a bit fiddly to deal with for mods, but are a great solution for the users.
+- [YAGPDB.xyz](YAGPDB.xyz) - Same as carlbot, but has a UI for setting up react roles.
 - [MEE6](https://mee6.xyz) - Custom commands, has feature to post Youtube-feeds, some role options.
 Starting to get premiumfied (more and more restricted features for non-paying users)
 - [Rythm](https://rythmbot.co/) + [Groovy](https://groovy.bot/) - two music bots that use different prefixes.
 You might want one or both.
 - [Roleypoly](https://roleypoly.com/) - *Note: currently broken!* Web-based interface for configuring roles.
 The good: no complex commands, the bad: requires login and can be a handful on mobile.